schlawiner/fu-rpg-frei-und-universell/03-the-characters.md

 #### Beschreiber-Alternativen {.unnumbered}

 Die vier Standard-Beschreiber (Körper, Geist, Stärke und Schwäche) sind nicht die einzige Möglichkeit, deine Figuren zu definieren. Ändert oder ersetzt sie, um sie an eure Spielwelt und eure Geschichten anzupassen.
 In einem Spiel über Riesen-Kampfroboter könntet ihr Körper und Geist zum Beispiel durch Chassis und Pilot ersetzen.
 In einem Spiel, in dem jeder unterschiedliche Wer-Wesen spielt, könnte ein Beschreiber zu "Tierform" werden.
-In solchen Fällen müssen einige der hier genannten Ratschläge ebenfalls angepasst werden; Tierform: **Jaguar** ist umfassender als die bisher angesprochenen Beschreiber, kann aber in diesem Fall genau passen, um den Ansatz eures Spiels einzufangen.
+In solchen Fällen müssen einige der zuvor erwähnten Ratschläge ebenfalls angepasst werden; Tierform: **Jaguar** ist umfassender als die bisher angesprochenen Beschreiber, kann aber in diesem Fall genau passen, um den Ansatz eures Spiels einzufangen.
 Seid kreativ und macht bei Bedarf eigene Änderungen.

 <!-- Alternative Descriptors
  e four default Descriptors (Body, Mind, Edge & Flaw) are not the only way to de ne your characters.
 Change or replace them to suit your game, set- ting and stories.
 In a game about giant mecha you might replace Body and Mind with Chassis and Pilot, for ex- ample.
 In a game where everyone plays di erent types of were-creatures one Descriptor might become Animal Form.
 In these cases some of the advice in this sidebar might also need to be adjusted; Animal Form: Jaguar is broader than the Descriptors discussed here, but is to- tally appropriate to capture the ideas of your game.
 Use your imagination and modify things as needed!